 The major construction activities involve excavation operations for laying water supply and sewerage lines.
 The major hazard associated with the excavation operations is trench failure.

-The unstable slopes may fail and settle in the trenches which may cause injuries and fatalities to the workers as the maximum depth is 20 feet24.
+The unstable slopes may fail and settle in the trenches which may cause injuries and fatalities to the workers.
 This impact is probable, site specific and high adverse in nature.